 In 1996 John won his first term as South Dakota’s lone member of the U.S. House of Representatives.
 John was then reelected in 1998 with the largest margin of victory in South Dakota history.
 John returned for his third and final term in the House in 2001, keeping his pledge to serve only three terms.

 In 2002 John ran for U.S. Senate against incumbent Senator Tim Johnson and lost by the narrowest of margins, only 524 votes.
 In 2004 John ran again and made history by defeating then-Senate Minority Leader Tom Daschle.
 It was the first time in 52 years that a sitting Senate Leader was defeated.
 In 2010, John again made history by winning a second term in the U.S. Senate in an unopposed race.
 It was the first time in South Dakota’s history that any candidate ran unopposed for the U.S. Senate.

-Senator Thune serves on the Agriculture, Nutrition & Forestry Committee, the Budget Committee, the Commerce, Science & Transportation Committee, and the Finance Committee.
+Senator Thune chairs the Commerce, Science & Transportation Committee in addition to serving on the Agriculture, Nutrition & Forestry Committee and the Finance Committee.
 He has previously served as Chief Deputy Whip, Vice-Chairman of the Republican Conference and Chairman of the Republican Policy Committee.
 He currently serves as Republican Conference Chairman, the third-ranking leadership position among Senate Republicans.

-John and his wife Kimberley live in Sioux Falls, South Dakota and have two daughters; Brittany and Larissa.
-In his free time, John enjoys spending time with his family, pheasant hunting, running and playing basketball.
+John and his wife Kimberley live in Sioux Falls, South Dakota.
+They have two daughters: Brittany and son-in-law Luke; and Larissa and son-in-law Scott.
+In his free time, John enjoys spending time with his family, pheasant hunting, and running.